pandas-dev/pandas/doc/source/internals.rst

 Override Constructor Properties
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Each data structure has constructor properties to specifying data constructors.
-By overriding these properties, you can retain defined-classes through ``pandas`` data manipulations.
+By overriding these properties, you can retain defined subclass families through ``pandas`` data manipulations.

 There are 3 constructors to be defined: